PabloLopezCustodio/rotation-statistics/README.md

 pip install -e .
 ```

+Python 3 is required.
+The package was tested on Python 3.12.

 ## Usage

 Each model has a class.
 To define a distribution an object of the corresponding class can be initialised in different ways depending on the model's parameters, see the [accompanying paper](https://arxiv.org/abs/2412.08934) for more information.